hannahchapman79/hdc-news-backend/README.md

-# Backend Northcoders News
+# Backend HDC News

 Hosted version: https://be-nc-news-flqs.onrender.com

 ## Description

 This project is the backend for a news application, including both the API and database.
-The API is designed to access application data programmatically, mimicing the construction of a real-world backend service (similar to Reddit) that supports front-end architecture.
-This project was developed as part of the Northcoders software development bootcamp.
+The API is designed to access application data programmatically, mimicking the construction of a real-world backend service (similar to Reddit) that supports front-end architecture.

 ## Getting Started